effectivecore/core/readme.md

 professional web developers.

 The name of the system is an acronym and comes from the phrase "effective core".
-The system was made from scratch.
-Its main principle is the complete absence of third-party code (to exclude legal claims and any other restrictions which related with borrowing), and third-party ideas (to search for new innovative solutions).
+The system was made from a scratch.
+Its main principle — complete absence of third-party code (for excluding legal claims and any other restrictions associated with borrowing), and complete absence of third-party ideas (for search innovative solutions).

 The impetus for the creation of the system was a massive degradation in the